-((( Maggie stopped and turned to me.
+((( Tess stopped and turned to me.
 She looked down and into my eyes that were as blue as hers, and no doubt saw the endlessly nosy kid’s proverbial wonder.)))

 “’Yes,’ she says, ‘that’s true indeed, you clever wee thing, you.
 An’ this whole world is a riddle never to be solved.
 So when you grow older you’ll find a thousand answers to your thousand whys.
 But then a thousand more whys needing to be answered, all radiating outward to this nowhere infinity, you see, to be replaced by more whys.
 An’ you’ll have to endure this an’ try to be as good as you can, an’ stop expecting to know all of God’s secrets, anymore than you can know the secrets in other people’s mortal hearts.’

 ((( Tess blessed me with another smile and said, ‘You’re a smart one, you are,’ and patted my head twice, with little me thinking that grownups might have as many secrets as God does.
 And even I had one, which I longed to tell this person I loved, this Tess, but couldn’t.)))

 A year or so later Tess decided to go live with the nuns in a convent, and I never saw her again; an absence which a left a small whole in my seven-year-old heart.
 I suppose the only wonder remaining in this old secular heart of mine is about what resides in the nearest galaxy.